 Although living with IBD can be discouraging, research is ongoing, and the outlook is improving.

 Preparing for your appointment

-Symptoms of inflammatory bowel disease may first prompt a visit to your family doctor or general practitioner.
+Symptoms of inflammatory bowel disease may first prompt a visit to your primary doctor.
 However, you may then be referred to a doctor who specializes in treating digestive disorders (gastroenterologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.